Rants

 I argue selling your actual product or service is a great way to bootstrap and validate your business, in effect using crowd funding as a channel for taking pre-orders.

 I make a clear distinction between trying to crowd fund an idea or a vision and crowd funding a real product or service.
 That is to say, I think there is a real difference between selling your product or service (asking in effect the market to pay for it and help you validate if they will buy it) as the reward or perk you offer instead of offering ephemeral perks and rewards not directly related to your product or service (which will not help you validate if people will buy it).
-The latter could be better achieved by going to learn more about other funding avenues available out there.

 Jobs-To-Be-Done Theory